 McQueen: “We were really battin’ along, feeling good about the car and our chances with it, when we see this big fat wheel rolling along beside us.
 It’s our wheel!
 The axle had popped!
 Well that did it... we just sat on our tails in the desert ‘till help came”.

-In the 1969 Mexican Baja 1000 race, The Boot suffered from a broken transmission witch left it disabled 237 miles into the competition.
-Eventually the Boot did succeed, winning with Bud Ekin at the wheel during the Baja 500 in 1969 and it ran into the 1970s.
-The Baja Boot redefined the meaning of an off-road racer and many of its innovations were built on with future buggies.
+In the 1969 Mexican1000 race, they were up against some formidable competitors like Rod Hall, Parnelli Jones and James Garner.
+The Baja Boot did not finish the race again.
+It suffered from a broken transmission witch left it disabled 237 miles into the competition.
+Eventually the Boot did succeed, winning with Bud Ekins at the wheel during the Baja 500 in 1969 and it ran well into the 1970s - changing owners many times and eventually disappearing into obscurity.
+The Baja Boot redefined the meaning of an off-road racer and many of its innovations were built upon with future buggies & SUV's including the HUMMER.
 The “Baja Bucket” seats, were designed and patented by Steve McQueen to help prevent injuries in case of a roll-over.
 McQueen passed on the racing bug to his only son Chad, even bringing him to the set of the film “Le Mans”.
 Chad would experience the thrill of racing at triple digit speeds, seated on his dad’s lap at the wheel of a Porsche 917.
 And there would be no doubt afterwards that the McQueen racing gene would be passed on to another generation.
 Chad became a hardcore automobile and motorcycle racing enthusiast. his professional racing career started in the SCCA, where he became a national’s champion.
 In 2006 at the wheel of his Porsche GT3, he hit the wall hard after his car suffered a mechanical failure.
 He suffered serious life threatening injuries, and his recovery would be arduous and painful.
-But his favorite project has been serving as mentor and coach to his youngest son, Chase, already an acomplished dirt bike racer.
-In 2009, at about the same age as when chad began his auto racing carreer, Chase McQueen competed in and won his first kart race.
+But his favorite project has been serving as mentor and coach to his youngest son, Chase, already an accomplished dirt bike racer.
+In 2009, at about the same age as when Chad began his auto racing career, Chase McQueen competed in and won his first kart race.
 And so, another McQueen generation would continue to celebrate the joy and love of racing!